margaryta-dh/NaiveBayes/README.md

 ##My goal

 My goal was to create a machine learning model without using ML frameworks to show that I can:
--think algorithmically
+- think algorithmically
--structure Java projects well
+- structure Java projects well
--implement mathematical concepts (probabilities, priors, train/test evaluation) in code.
+- implement mathematical concepts (probabilities, priors, train/test evaluation) in code.

 I believe it is an important skill to understand how things work under the hood.